AuroraMaster/react-native-ohos-library/en/react-native-splash-screen.md

 ## 6. Others

-- 在 iOS 中，show() 方法的工作原理是： 在入口 application 方法中，首先加载 App 首页，然后使用 while 循环让界面停留在 App 启动屏，此时首页仍然会异步加载，加载完成后，停止 while 循环即可隐藏启动屏，显示首页。
+- In iOS, the working principle of the show() method is as follows: In the entry application method, the home page of the App is first loaded, and then a while loop is used to keep the interface on the App's splash screen.
+During this time, the home page still loads asynchronously.
+Once the loading is complete, stopping the while loop will hide the splash screen and display the home page.
-HarmonyOS 中，在入口 onWindowStageCreate 中调用 windowStage.loadContent 加载首页，如果此时使用 while 循环，首页无法异步加载。
+  In HarmonyOS, the home page is loaded by calling windowStage.loadContent in the entry onWindowStageCreate method.
+If a while loop is used at this point, the home page cannot be loaded asynchronously.

 ## 7.License

-This project is licensed under [The MIT License (MIT)](https://gitee.com/openharmony-sig/rntpc_react-native-splash-screen/blob/master/LICENSE).
+This project is licensed under [The MIT License (MIT)](https://gitcode.com/openharmony-sig/rntpc_react-native-splash-screen/blob/master/LICENSE).